Kosančićev Venac: Hôtel Palace

-Hotel Palace is located in Topličin Venac, eastern extension of the neighborhood, next to the Park Proleće.
+Hotel Palace is located in Topličin Venac, an eastern extension of the neighborhood next to the Park Proleće.
 Construction began in 1921.
 The six-floor building was open on 12 May 1923 and at the time it was "the most beautiful and most modern hotel in the entire kingdom (Yugoslavia), and by the experts' judgment, it had no match in the entire Balkans".
-Architect and owner Leon Talvi (1880-1969) said that, even though he was projecting a business object, he was guided by the aesthetic reasons.
-On the fifth floor there was an artistic gallery which consisted of 5 salons and a highly pricey collection made from the works of Italian, French, Russian and Yugoslav painters.
-The hotel had luxurious apartments, a theatre (variety show) and cinema hall, dancing hall, three elevators, central heating, hot water, icehouse, garage, bus parking lot, etc. Pre-war hotel is described today as "Europe before European Union".
+Architect and owner Leon Talvi said that, even though he was projecting a business object, he was guided by aesthetic reasons.
+On the fifth floor, there was an artistic gallery which consisted of five salons and an expensive collection made from the works of Italian, French, Russian and Yugoslav painters.
+The hotel had luxurious apartments, a theatre (variety show) and cinema hall, dancing hall, three elevators, central heating, hot water, icehouse, garage, bus parking lot, etc. The pre-war hotel is described today as "Europe before the European Union".

-After it was finished, for a while it was the tallest building in Belgrade.
+After it was finished, it was the tallest building in Belgrade.
 Talvi designed it in the eclectic style, with the elements of Neo Baroque.
-Façade is known for its small balconies with the wrought iron railings and the Mansard roof.
-On the Maršala Birjuzova Street side, façade is ornamented with various coats of arms.
-First ever recorded jazz performance in Belgrade was held in the hotel's bar.
-Palace had its own carriage service, American Bar for reading and smoking and regular concerts at 17:00.
-Belgrade was a city with only petty crimes until after the World War I. A murder in the hotel in 1923, dubbed "Mystery of the murder in room 48", was the "first major, international city murder" in Belgrade.
-Hotel achieved further notoriety in 1929 when it became known as the gathering place of the spies.
-On 15 October 1929 a shootout between foreign agents occurred in hotel, while the hotel manager fled abroad.
+The façade is known for its small balconies with the wrought iron railings and the Mansard roof.
+On the Maršala Birjuzova Street side, the façade is ornamented with various coats of arms.
+The first ever recorded jazz performance in Belgrade was held in the hotel's bar.
+The palace had its own carriage service, American Bar for reading, smoking, and hosted regular concerts at 17:00.
+Belgrade was a city with only petty crimes until after World War I. A murder in the hotel in 1923, dubbed "Mystery of the murder in room 48", was the "first major, international city murder" in Belgrade.
+Hotel Palace achieved further notoriety in 1929 when it became known as the gathering place of spies.
+On 15 October 1929, a shootout between foreign agents occurred in the hotel while the hotel manager fled abroad.
 That same year, a central dome was damaged in the fire.